Here’s SaveKPFA‘s statement of principles. See our endorsers list.

 Support KPFA’s staff

 • Support all staff and volunteers, without whom KPFA could not exist.
 Workers who give their time and talent should not have to worry about management intimidation when they organize or speak their minds.
-Pacifica should not be hiring union-busting lawyers with listeners’ funds, diverting staff retirement funds to pay bills, or putting gag rules on station staff.
-SaveKPFA led the successful fight to reverse Pacifica’s hiring of the nation’s top union-busting law firm.
-All staff should have a voice in the station, as well as training opportunities, a supportive and safe workplace, and the tools to do their jobs well.
+SaveKPFA led the successful fight to reverse Pacifica’s 2011 hiring of the nation’s top union-busting law firm.
+All staff should have a voice in the station, as well as training opportunities, and a supportive and safe workplace.

 Require transparency and accountability from Pacifica

-• Too many Pacifica meetings are held in closed “executive session.”
-SaveKPFA’s representatives have steadfastly opposed a growing culture of secrecy in Pacifica, and have protected KPFA’s funds from being taken by Pacifica without accountability.
+• SaveKPFA’s activists have steadfastly opposed the culture of secrecy in Pacifica, and have protected KPFA’s funds from being taken without accountability.
 Listeners and staff are entitled to understand how KPFA’s money is being spent and how our representatives vote.